A Complete Guide to Mortgage Retention

 Requirements for Mortgage Retention

-What can I do if a 100% Retention Occurs?
+What Can I Do if a 100% Retention Occurs?

 • You may need to arrange a bridging loan.